skip to primary navigation skip to content

 The support of the Trevelyan Fund (Faculty of History) is gratefully acknowledged.

-Convenors: Romola Davenport (rjd23@cam.ac.uk), Alice Reid (alice.reid@geog.cam.ac.uk), Hannaliis Jaadla (hj309@cam.ac.uk) and Leigh Shaw-Taylor (lmws2@cam.ac.uk).
+Convenors: Romola Davenport (rjd23@cam.ac.uk), Alice Reid (amr1001@cam.ac.uk), Hannaliis Jaadla (hj309@cam.ac.uk), and Leigh Shaw-Taylor (lmws2@cam.ac.uk).

 View the archive of previous seminars.